SamMackrill/gw2-alternator/README.md

 Logging in every day can be a chore but a few factors make this much less so:
  * You do not need to click the chest, just logging into the world claims the reward
    * In fact you can force close the GW2 client as soon as the world loading starts
-   * Chests will wait until you collect them (or auto loot if too many stacked)
+   * Chests will wait until you collect them (or auto loot if > 4 stacked)
  * Harvesting the rewards is even slower and is best done periodically, say once a month

 ## Requires at least [.Net 6.0.2](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)